Induction sealing: Sealing process

 The closure is supplied to the bottler with an aluminum foil layer liner already inserted.
 Although there are various liners to choose from, a typical induction liner is multi-layered.
 The top layer is a paper pulp that is generally spot-glued to the cap.
 The next layer is wax that is used to bond a layer of aluminum foil to the pulp.
 The bottom layer is a polymer film laminated to the foil.
 After the cap or closure is applied, the container passes under an induction coil, which emits an oscillating electromagnetic field.
-As the container passes under the induction coil (sealing head) the conductive aluminum foil liner begins to heat due to eddy currents.
+As the container passes under the induction coil (sealing head), the conductive aluminum foil liner begins to heat as a result of the eddy currents being induced.
 The heat melts the wax, which is absorbed into the pulp backing and releases the foil from the cap.
 The polymer film also heats and flows onto the lip of the container.
 When cooled, the polymer creates a bond with the container resulting in a hermetically sealed product.
 Neither the container nor its contents are negatively affected, and the heat generated does not harm the contents.

-It is possible to overheat the foil causing damage to the seal layer and to any protective barriers.
+It is possible to overheat the foil and thereby cause damage to the seal layer and to any protective barriers.
 This could result in faulty seals, even weeks after the initial sealing process, so proper sizing of the induction sealing is vital to determine the exact system necessary to run a particular product.

-Sealing can be done with either a hand held unit or on a conveyor system.

-A more recent development (which suits a small number of applications better) allows for induction sealing to be used to apply a foil seal to a container without the need for a closure.
+Sealing can be done with either a handheld unit or on a conveyor system.
+A more recent development (which better suits a small number of applications) allows for induction sealing to be used to apply a foil seal to a container without the need for a closure.
 In this case, foil is supplied pre-cut or in a reel.
 Where supplied in a reel, it is die cut and transferred onto the container neck.
-When the foil is in place, it is pressed down by the seal head, the induction cycle is activated and the seal is bonded to the container.
+When the foil is in place, it is pressed down by the seal head, the induction cycle is activated, and the seal is bonded to the container.
 This process is known as direct application or sometimes "capless" induction sealing.

-Reasons that induction sealing may be useful
+Potential uses

 There are a variety of reasons companies choose to use induction sealing: